 Debt Consolidation Loans

-To qualify for debt consolidation loan services, it’s important to have good credit.
+To qualify for debt consolidation loan services, it’s important to have sufficiently good credit.
 A high credit score can help you qualify for a loan with better terms such as having a lower monthly payment or having a lower overall interest rate.
-However, if you have a low credit score, lenders may not want to provide you with a consolidation loan.
+However, if you have a low credit score, lenders may choose not to provide you with a consolidation loan.

 Debt Consolidation Programs